 You may be here today because you are struggling with feelings of anxiety, depression, experiencing difficulty in relationships, or generally feeling stuck in your day to day life.
 Are you looking for a way to explore thoughts and feelings and that may help to bring about some change in your life?
 Through counselling and talking therapy I can help to support you through challenging times and to explore the issues that are troubling you, working with you in a safe and secure environment to find ways to move life to a more comfortable place.

-I understand how considering counselling can seem daunting.
-Please take some time to look through the pages here as it is important that you feel comfortable and safe with the counsellor that you choose.
+I understand that considering counselling can seem daunting.
+Please take some time to look through the pages here, or contact me to discuss further.
+It is important that you feel comfortable and safe with the counsellor that you choose.

 What happens in counselling?